Derek Sweeting QC, representing the Claimant in Swift v Carpenter has written a short explanation of the calculation:

 Read more here.

-A judgement on the cost’ arguments will following in 14 days.
+A judgment on the cost’ arguments will following in 14 days.

 A member of the Clerking team will help you resolve your request.